 Traditionally, there had only been two courses of treatment – oral and topical medication.
 Each had its respective pros and cons.
 With oral medication, the antifungal agents were delivered via the bloodstream and could tackle the infection residing under the nail tissue.
 The downside to this approach, though, was the side effects patients sometimes experienced.
 Topical medication didn’t have the same side effects and worked well on the surface, but was unable to reach the fungi below infected toenails.

 Fortunately, technological advances have given us a third, better option – laser therapy.
-Dr. Patel can use an FDA-approved laser to restore your nails to health.
-Laser treatment for fungal nails uses concentrated light beams (lasers) to specifically target the offensive fungus, while causing no damage at all to your normal tissue.
+Dr. Patel can use an FDA-approved laser to restore your infected nails back to health.
+Laser treatment for fungal nails uses concentrated laser light beams to specifically target the offensive fungus, while causing no damage at all to your normal tissue.

 Fungal nail laser treatment does not have any unwanted side effects and can reach the microscopic fungal spores residing underneath your toenails.
 This is painless, quick, and safe.
 The U.S. Food and Drug Administration—the federal agency responsible for ensuring food, medication, and medical equipment safety—has approved the use of lasers for treating toenail fungus.